 3. Apply to Job Boards

-Job boards are not only important for those seeking full-time, paid employment.
+Job boards are not only important for those seeking a full-time, paid employment.
 Internship slots are also advertised on job boards like Jump Recruits, so you will be doing yourself a great deal of good by looking at them.
-Even if the internship position is not open, you can also check job vacancies.
-Contact the hiring manager; they may still hire you as an intern for the position.

 4. Look for Top Internship Websites